 Rated 4.89 out of 5

 The SF1000D is the most basic LED grow light offered by Spider Farmer.
-It does not have a dimming function, so the only way to adjust it is by changing its height to suit the various growth stages of plants.
-If you require a grow light with dimming capabilities, the SF1000 is the best alternative to the SF1000D.
+The 2025 Newest Version added a dimming function to suit the various growth stages of plants.

 6. Water the soil thoroughly to ensure it is evenly moist but not waterlogged。 Maintain consistent moisture throughout the growing season, especially during the flowering stage.